zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Here he’s asking a question.
 Here he’s saying, “Don ’t you and I want to be working musicians with a recording contract?”
 A “re cording contract” is a legal agreement that you have with a music company.
 The m usic company pays you money and you record music that will be sold.
 A “to ur” (tour) is when you go from one place to another, performing something – in thi s case, performing music.
 Harry and Debbie want to be musicians with a “recor ding contract” and “worldwide tours,” meaning they go and perform thei r music all over the world.

 Harry continues, “We agreed to devote all our time and energy to our music.”
 “To devote” (devote) means to give your time, money, or  other resources to a particular cause or for a particular goal.
-“I’m goi ng to devote my time to studying Italian.”
+“I’m going to devote my time to studying Italian.”
 I’m going to spend an hour a day reading Italian to make my Italian vocabulary and grammar better.
 That, by the way, is  an excellent way to improve your English, in addition to listening to our episo des.
 Read at least a half hour every day, and your English will get better over ti me.

 Well, Harry and Debbie want to devote all of their time and energy to their music.
 Debbie says, “That was the dream,” meaning yes, tha t’s what we thought.
 However, she continues, “The reality is that we’re not doing too well.
 I’m thinking of packing it in.”
 “Reality” (reality) is the way t hings actually are – not what we think or pretend or imagine, but the way the world actually is.
 Real life.
 Debbie says the reality of their lives is that they’re not  doing very well.